nikitavoloboev/data/productivity/flow/Rules.md

 - add appropriate topics to each repo
 - if the readme is long enough, add a table of contents
 - don't add anything that is not needed and focus on the content
+- add image or logo if possible to visually show the workfow/library in action

 ## Alfred
 - name triggers with spaces between words (all lowercased)